syamfarh/tp/docs/team/syamfarh.md

   * Justification: Users may wish to have an organized contact lists to find the contacts easily or to find the earliest appointment date to remind them of their next appointment.
   * Highlights: Slightly difficult as the list is saved in an immutable list.
 Circumvented by returning a new sorted list each time the function is called.
 Overall,  manageable to implement.

+* **New Feature**: Added calendar window
+  * What it does: Allows the user to view appointment date in a calendar month view.
+    * Justification: Users may want to quickly identify available dates, plan ahead, and avoid double-booking of clients appointments
+  * Highlights: Manageable as I used CalendarFX library which is available online.
+However, it was challenging to find ways to disable allowing users to add new appointment date directly into the calendar instead of using CLI.
+In the end, I was able to disable the feature and only allow user to navigate the window using left and right arrow key to go between month page.

 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2324s1.github.io/tp-dashboard/?search=syamfarh&sort=groupTitle&sortWithin=title&timeframe=commit&mergegroup=&groupSelect=groupByRepos&breakdown=true&checkedFileTypes=docs~functional-code~test-code&since=2023-09-22)

 * **Project management**: